Dem0nSelva/DesignProject/README.md

-# DesignProject
+Design Project Setup Instructions
+Step 1: Download the Zip File

-step 1: download the zip file from the link
+    Download the project zip file from the provided link.

-step 2 : unzip and put it in the respective folder
+Step 2: Unzip and Organize

+    Extract the contents of the zip file.
-step 3 : open the folder in python IDE such as pycharm
+    Place the extracted folder in your desired directory.

-step 4 : after opening in Python IDE (pycharm),open terminal
+Step 3: Open the Folder in a Python IDE

+    Launch your preferred Python IDE (e.g., PyCharm).
+    Open the project folder within the IDE.

+Step 4: Open the Terminal

+    After the project is loaded in PyCharm, open the terminal window from the IDE.

+Step 5: Run the Application

+    In the terminal, execute the following command to start the Streamlit application:

-step 5: run the comment on terminal -> "streamlit run app.py"
+--> "streamlit run app.py"